HMRLKE/Word_Frequency_Extractor/new_readme.md

 ## Using a virtual environment

-To create a separate virtual environment for these scripts, the steps are the following (assuming the Conda package manager is installed):
+To create a separate virtual environment for the script, run the following commands in the terminal (assuming the Conda package manager is installed):

 - conda create -n `[environment name]` python=3.9